vinceimbat/vinceimbat/content/thoughts/my workflow.md

 Every Sunday morning I ask myself: Is there something in my forest garden that is worth-sharing?
 This could be either a poem, an essay, or an insight that is fully developed ([[thoughts/evergreens]]) and, therefore, can be shared.
 If, yes, I send a newsletter.
 If none, I don't force it.

 I know that regularity is important ([[thoughts/speak your truth frequently]]) as well as deliberate practice.
 But things worth-sharing takes time, so I don't share something just to share.
-Also, I [[thoughts/work with the garage door up]] so people can see what I'm working on anyways through following [[thoughts/forest garden of the mind]].
+Also, I [[work with the garage door up]] so people can see what I'm working on anyways through following [[thoughts/forest garden of the mind]].

 # Monthly